 We try to respond to all legitimate requests within one month.
-Occasionally, it may take us longer than a month if your request is particularly complex or you have made a number of requests.
+Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.
+• Performance of Contract - means processing your data where it is necessary for the performance of a contract to which you are a party or to take steps at your request before entering into such a contract.

-Means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.
+• Comply with a legal or regulatory obligation - means processing your personal data where it is necessary for compliance with a legal or regulatory obligation that we are subject to.

-• External third parties
+• External Third Parties

-i.
-Service providers acting as processors based globally and providing travel related services.
+1. Service providers acting as processors based globally and providing travel related services.

-ii.
-Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, information technology service providers and insurers based globally who provide consultancy, banking, legal, insurance and accounting services.
+2. Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors, information technology service providers and insurers based globally who provide consultancy, banking, legal, insurance and accounting services.

-iii.
-HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based globally who require reporting of processing activities in certain circumstances.
+3. Tax authorities, regulators and other authorities acting as processors or joint controllers based globally who require reporting of processing activities in certain circumstances.